Benimautner/3dHelloWorld/README.md

 # 3dHelloWorld
-This is a very basic game written with the unity game engine.
+This is a very basic game written using the Unity Game Engine.
 It is not:
 - a good game
 - beautiful in any way, shape or form
 - very playable